-If the current EU Soil Strategy (COM 2021/699) adopts a definition of soil health that is closely related to ES, it could be useful to understand the extent to which this definition is integrated into actual soil governance.
+If the current EU Soil Strategy (COM 2021/699) adopts a definition of soil health that heavily relates to ES, it can prove useful to understand to what extent this definition is integrated into actual soil governance.
 By soil governance we mean the mix of different policies and set of instruments available for regulating, incentivizing, and informing about the management of soils (Heuser, 2022; Rogge and Reichardt, 2016; Juerges and Hansjürgens, 2018).
-Recent reviews have investigated available policy instruments to soil governance worldwide (Juerges and Hansjürgens, 2018) and within EU Member States (Ronchi et al., 2019); however, they have not addressed the connection to soil ES.
+Recent reviews have investigated available policy instruments to soil governance worldwide (Juerges and Hansjürgens, 2018) and in EU Member States (Ronchi et al., 2019), however without addressing the connection to soil ES.

-This study aims to explore the extent to which the concepts of soil health and the provision of soil ecosystem services (ES) are integrated into current EU policy instruments by conducting a content analysis of relevant policy documents.
-To the best of our knowledge, limited research has been conducted at the EU level on this topic.
-Additionally, we seek to identify evidence of the effective implementation of policy instruments that promote soil health and contribute to the delivery of ecosystem services.
+This study aims to explore how far the concept of soil health and the provision of soil ES is integrated into current policy instruments in the EU by conducting a content analysis of policy documents.
+To the best of our knowledge, no such works exist at EU level.
+Moreover, we aim at individuating proof of effective implementation of policy instruments for delivery of ES by fostering soil health.

-The topic of soil health is gaining increasing interest in both the scientific and policy communities, particularly in light of the upcoming EU Soil Monitoring Law.
-If implemented, the law will constitute the first binding instrument for soil regulation at the EU level.
-It will require Member States to achieve responsive agri-environmental interventions within their national public policies.
+The topic of soil health holds growing interest both in the scientific and policy community, considering the upcoming EU Soil Monitoring Law.
+If the law is implemented it will constitute the first binding instrument for soil regulation at EU level and will require MS to achieve responsive agri-environmental interventions within national public policy.
 Addressing governance gaps and policy needs could contribute in ensuring purposeful action towards soil health.
 In the next section, the policy narrative of soil health is framed in order to gain an overview of definitions that characterize soil health as well as policy instruments referring to sustainability transition.
 Following the methodology will be presented.
 Results and discussions are structured in two sections, to address both research aims.